Manage Networking for Confluent Cloud Connectors

 This topic provides an overview of the networking features supported for fully managed connectors in Confluent Cloud.

-Consider the following diagram and the table when determining the public or private networking for fully managed connectors.
+The following diagram summarizes networking features supported for fully managed connectors.
+You can use it as the starting point when you determine the public or private networking for fully managed connectors.

 For Confluent Cloud networking details, see the Cloud Networking docs.